All Products

 You can go to the Diagnosis tab by using one of the following methods:

-• In the deployment list, find the desired deployment and click the score of the deployment in the Health column.健康分按钮
+• In the deployment list, find the deployment that you want to manage and click the score of the deployment in the Health column.健康分按钮

-• On the Deployments page, click the name of the desired deployment and click the Diagnosis tab.
+• On the Deployments page, find the deployment that you want to manage and click its name.
+On the page that appears, click the Diagnosis tab.

 2. Click Diagnose.

-Flink Advisor provides a variety of log repositories for Flink error logs.
-For more information about the diagnostic types, diagnostic phases, diagnostic items, and handling methods, see Flink Advisor diagnostic capabilities.
+Flink Advisor provides a variety of log repositories for Flink exception logs.
+For more information about the diagnostic types, diagnostic phases, diagnostic items, and handling methods, see the Flink Advisor diagnostic items section of this topic.

 3. View the diagnostic result and optimization suggestions.